-Aligned with U.S. accreditation standards in public health, the Bachelor of International Public Health coursework teaches new approaches to emerging public health issues including health promotion, communicable disease prevention, environmental health, public health surveillance and global health management.
-This program helps students to develop and apply knowledge from multiple disciplines to promote the health and well-being of the human population.
+Aligned with U.S. accreditation standards in public health, the Bachelor of International Public Health program teaches new approaches to public health issues, including health promotion, communicable disease prevention, environmental health, public health surveillance and global health management.
+Students develop a holistic, equitable, ethical and sustainable approach to public health practice, collaborating with diverse stakeholders to develop and implement strategies to ensure health for all.

-Students also have the opportunity to study abroad through optional faculty-led global intensive experiences as well as semester, summer and spring break programs.
+Students have the opportunity to study abroad through faculty-led global intensive experiences as well as semester, summer and spring break programs.

-In their final year, students complete a capstone experience in their area of interest, which prepares them for careers in global health policy, data and informatics, quality and process improvement, and community-based care.
+In their final year, students complete a capstone experience in their area of interest, which prepares them for their career of choice.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The most recent report of the United Nations High-Level Commission on Health Employment and Economic Growth described the importance of a global workforce that will support the creation of 40 million new jobs by 2030, particularly in low- and middle-income countries.
 Critical needs include global health policy, data and informatics, quality and process improvement, ethics, economics and community-based care.